-Fees charged to the investor, deducted at the time of subscription and redemption Base Rate Subscription fee not retained by the UCITS Net asset value X number of shares 4% maximum for all share classes Subscription fee payable to the UCITS Net asset value X number of shares None Redemption fee not retained by the UCITS Net asset value X number of shares None Redemption fee payable to the UCITS Net asset value X number of shares None
+Fees charged to the investor, deducted at the time of subscription and redemption Base Rate Subscription fee not retained by the UCITS Net asset value X number of shares C EUR, C USD, C USD H and D EUR shares: 3% maximum F EUR, MFE EUR, P EUR, P CHF H, P USD, P USD H and PB EUR shares: 2.5% maximum M EUR shares: 5% maximum R EUR shares: None Subscription fee payable to the UCITS Net asset value X number of shares None Redemption fee not retained by the UCITS Net asset value X number of shares None Redemption fee payable to the UCITS Net asset value X number of shares None

+Exchanges of M EUR shares are not subject to a fee.
+Exchanges of shares other than M EUR shares may be subject to a fee.
 In the event of redemption followed by subscription, on the same day, in the same share class, and for the same amount on the basis of the same net asset value, no subscription and/or redemption fees will be charged.